Ä¢¹½ÊÓÆµÍø

 Summative Evaluation In conjunction with review of FPAR

-• Every 5 years or when applying for promotion
+• Every five (5) years or when applying for promotion

-• Fall semester after promotion to Associate Professor and every five years afterward
+• Fall semester after promotion to associate professor and every five (5) years afterward

 • Fall semester of year due, completed concurrently with Summative Evaluation